Updated on October 10th, 2022 by Nikolaos Sismanis

 PPG’s adjusted earnings-per-share fell by more than 50% during the last major recession and took two years to recover.
 The silver lining during a recession is that homeowners may be more likely to paint their houses than to move or take on more costly home renovations.

-As PPG’s 2020 results showed, the decline in new construction is the dominant factor for PPG during a recession.
-However, over the course of its history, the company has shown an ability to successfully navigate recessions.
+A decline in new construction is PPG’s dominant factor during a recession.
+However, the company has shown an ability to navigate recessions successfully over the course of its history.

-Currently, the company’s margins are threatened due to the highly inflationary and ongoing macroeconomic turmoil.
+The company’s margins are currently threatened due to the highly inflationary and ongoing macroeconomic turmoil.
 However, the company has historically managed to increase prices by equal to or above inflation rates.
-Thus, we remain confident regarding its profitability moving forward.
+We remain confident regarding its profitability during recessions and its ability to recover.

 Valuation & Expected Returns

-We expect PPG to generate earnings-per-share of $6.68 this year.
-As a result, the stock is currently trading at a price-to-earnings ratio of 17.9.
+We expect PPG to generate earnings-per-share of $8.23 this year.
+As a result, the stock is currently trading at a price-to-earnings ratio of 15.4.
 We expect the stock’s valuation multiple to converge toward its historical average over time, at around 19.
-It’s a somewhat premium multiple in the current environment, but investors have historically overpaid for PPG’s qualities and exceptional track record of dividend increases.

 As a result, we view PPG stock as relatively undervalued right now.

-If the P/E multiple declines from 17.9 to 19 over the next five years, shareholder returns would be reduced by 1.2% per year.
+If the P/E multiple expands from 15.4 to 19 over the next five years, shareholder returns will be increased by 4.2% per year.

 Dividends and earnings-per-share growth will boost shareholder returns.
 PPG shares currently yield 2.1%.
 Further, we expect 8% annual EPS growth over the next five years.

-Putting it all together, PPG stock is expected to generate annual returns of 11.1% over the next five years.
+Combined, PPG stock is expected to generate annual returns of 14.3% over the next five years.

 Final Thoughts

 We believe the stock is relatively undervalued, which could extend future returns.
-With expected returns in the low-double-digits, we rate this Dividend King a buy.
+With expected returns of about 14.3% annually for the next five years, we rate this Dividend King a buy.

 - The High Yield Dividend Aristocrats List is comprised of the 20 Dividend Aristocrats with the highest current yields.